Economic history of Scotland: Fish

 The years before the First World War were the golden age of the inshore fisheries.
 The main port was Aberdeen.
 Landings reached new heights, and Scottish catches dominated Europe's herring trade, accounting for one-third of the British catch.
 The boats employed 34,000 men in 1911, with another 50,000 women on shore employed part-time in processing.
 High productivity came about thanks to the transition to more productive steam-powered boats, while the rest of Europe's fishing fleets were slower because they were still powered by sails.
 Scotland's fishermen had acquired nearly one thousand steam drifters by 1914, valued over two million pounds.
 However, the escalating level of capital expenditure necessitated new sources of capital; it came principally from merchants and fish salesmen.
 The fishermen now had to share their profits, and became entangled in informal contracts, tie-in sales and fast-accumulating debts.
 The shared cultural background facilitated mutual trust.
 The option of state intervention and government money was debated and rejected.

+By 2001 Peterhead was by far the largest fish-landing port in Europe; taken together with neighbouring Fraserburgh, a third of the fish landed in UK was landed in the North East of Scotland.